A Day in the Life: Sixth Form

 Tuesday is my favourite day of the week.
 My day begins before that of most students as I wake for a morning run.
 It helps to get me awake and ready for the day, plus it’s healthy.
 Then I stroll downhill to the Tuckwell room at eight o’clock for a warm, tasty breakfast to keep me going through the day until lunch time.
 After breakfast, I can go back to the boarding house to shower and get ready for school.

-The school day starts at 8:40 a.m. with registration in our tutor rooms but before that I just hang out in the study area with friends but this also an excellent opportunity to quickly rush some homework I forgot to do the night before.
-At registration, tutors register students that are in school.
+The school day starts at 8:40 a.m. with registration in our tutor rooms, but before that I just hang out in the study area with friends or take the excellent opportunity to finish homework.

 My next lesson is mathematics.
 MATHEMATICS!!!
 The subject isn’t so hard, but the questions require you to be able to think outside the box.
 Because I do 3 subjects, I have a study period next.
 I usually stay in the study area doing some homework or studying for a test or just reading ahead of a class.
 I have early lunch because I have a study period before lunch.
 Lucky me!
 Then I go back to the boarding house to change into my sportswear for games.